wigging/chemics/docs/index.rst

 Installation
 ------------

-The Anaconda_ distribution of Python is recommended for scientific computing.
+The Anaconda_ or Miniconda_ distribution of Python is recommended for scientific computing.
 After installing Anaconda, the Chemics package can be downloaded and installed with the pip package manager: